UCAT Route Optimization Plan

 Can you please include a stop on the Z route for the new location of the Woodstock library, on Dixon Road in Woodstock?

-Justin F asked 16 days ago
+Justin F asked about 1 month ago

 Thanks for your inquiry...that's a great suggestion.
 Right now, our route planners are focusing on developing routes and schedules to major destinations.
 Woodstock is served through "Route 6" on the Preliminary Routes.
 As we get closer to new route implementation, specific schedules with individual destinations will be made available to the public.
 If your preferred destination isn't included in the initial route, it can be requested and considered by UCAT's managers and dispatch staff, either as a once-off stop or as a regular stop.